Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 Execute the hand-eye calibration process to complete the coordinate alignment between the camera and the robotic arm, as mentioned in Buttons - section in this document.
 Once the calibration is verified as accurate, click \[Calibration] button to persistently save the calibration parameters to the camera device and automatically set the \[Calibration Settings] parameters.

-#### Step 9: Automatic Area Calibration
+#### Step 9: Area Calibration

-Click the Area Calibration button.
 The software will automatically identify the cargo within the field of view and generate the valid detection frame, and automatically completing the region calibration.
-If you want to manually configure the area, remember to click \[save and send] button after configuration, to send the new area data to the center.
+If you want to manually configure the area, remember to click [save and send] button after configuration, to send the new area data to the center.

 ![PixPin\_2026-06-04\_05-56-00](https://github.com/user-attachments/assets/3dffb6fa-f92a-4253-8d2e-33729aac709e)\
 _&#x46;igure 18 : Area calibration_